100% SATISFACTION GUARANTEE

 - Hickey, D.J. and J.E.
 Doherty.
 A New Dictionary of Irish History form 1800 2nd Edition.
 Dublin: Gil & MacMillian, 2003.
 Print.

 The Fitzpatrick Family Crest was acquired from the Houseofnames.com archives.
 The Fitzpatrick Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 29 August 2014 at 23:40.
+This page was last modified on 20 April 2015 at 00:29.